gazbert/bxbot/README.md

 see the _Installation Guide_ for how to do this.

 ### How do I write my own Exchange Adapter?
+_"I was seldom able to see an opportunity until it had ceased to be one."_ - Mark Twain

 The best place to start is with one of the sample Exchange Adapters provided - see the latest [`BitstampExchangeAdapter`](./bxbot-exchanges/src/main/java/com/gazbert/bxbot/exchanges/BitstampExchangeAdapter.java) for example.